 Toxicity of any chemical substance depends on how well it is absorbed in our body, and also the quality of the skin.
 Toxicity is also related to the ability of the chemical in question to destroy your cells and cause skin irritation & inflammation.

-Toxicity can also be related to the chemical’s ability to change the internal behavior of the skin, especially the disruption of hormones.
+Toxicity as a more accurate term can be related to a chemical’s ability to change the internal behavior of the skin, especially as related to the disruption of hormones.
 This phenomenon has been observed even in “natural” substances.

 Did you know that natural oils such as lavender and tea tree oil are scientifically classified as hormone disrupters?